Pravega Racing: Philosophy

-Management Structure
+Team Structure

-The team follows a “Functional Organizational Model” headed by the Chief Operating Officer, Chief Management Officer and Chief Technical Officer of the team.
+The team follows a “Functional Organizational Model” headed by the Chief Executive Officer, Chief Technical Officer, Chief Operations Officer and Chief Management Officer of the team.
+The CEO is responsible for overseeing all the technical and management functions of the team and serves the role as the head of the team.
+The CTO's primary role is to make sure that the technical departments coordinate and work smoothly to achieve the team's overall goals.
 The COO is tasked with overseeing the day-to-day administrative and operational functions of the team.
 The CMO is responsible for activities related to creating, communicating and delivering offerings that have value for the team and sponsors.
-The CTO's primary role is to make sure that the technical departments coordinate and work smoothly to achieve the team's overall goals.

-The entire team's workflow is conducted through the individual Department Leads who validate and sanction duties of the Student/Junior Engineer.
+The entire team's workflow is conducted through the Principal Engineers and Department Leads who validate and sanction duties of the Student/Junior Engineer.
 This system is then monitored by the CTO and the COO.
 Via the CTO, COO and the Department Leads, the work is completed within the prescribed stipulated time.
-The responsibility of maintaining order and organizing stands with the Team managers.
+The responsibility of overall project management, maintaining order and organizing stands with the CEO.

 To testify the improvements carried out by the respected departments before and after the testing phases, a Testing Lead is appointed.
 The training of the drivers as well as validating the driver-car interactions to meeting the infield demands is undertaken by the Testing Lead.
-The Statics Lead along with the CMO and the Team Manager focuses on the Business Presentation, Cost Report and Engineering Design Report.
+Static Leads focuses on the Business Presentation, Cost Report and Engineering Design Report events.
 The person in charge ensures that all the documents of any particular event remain intact without any discrepancies to the idea nor rules.

 To maximize efficiency and productive output of individual departments, the Department Leads double their roles and head the Research and Development as well.
 The workforce is further split based on their skill set into Dynamics & Statics, BP & CR, Marketing and PR teams.
 This ensures frictionless communication and enables efficient coordination within the team.